josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/🧱_gov_email_is_not_a_bunker.md

 It does not.

 Email is a distribution tool.
 It is built to move information quickly between people.
 That is useful for ordinary work.
-It becomes risky when the material is high-sensitivity, cross-departmental, diplomatic, police-sensitive, national-security-adjacent, commercially valuable, or likely to be redacted later.
+It becomes risky when the material is high-sensitivity, cross-departmental, diplomatic, police-sensitive, national-security-adjacent, commercially valuable, procurement-sensitive, or likely to be redacted later.

 The question is not: